Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-h.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

 The journey home in the evening takes the same time.
-She arrives home at $6.23 \ \text{p.m.}$.
-At what time did she leave work?
+She arrives home at $6.23 \ \text{p.m.}$ At what time did she leave work?

 </div>
 <div class='workings'>